hvorya/DNNs-in-Anaconda/readme.md

 10.  source env/bin/activate in linux or  env/Scripts/activate.bat //In CMD windows

 ---------------------------------------------------------------------------------------------
-## You can enforce the use of the virtual environment within a script using sys and site modules:
+# You can enforce the use of the virtual environment within a script using sys and site modules:
 import sys

 import site

 # Set the path to your virtual environment

 venv_path = "path/to/venv"

-# Adjust sys.path
 ----------------------------------------------------------------------
 # If you have multiple Python versions and want to ensure the virtual environment uses a specific one:
 site.addsitedir(f"{venv_path}/lib/pythonX.Y/site-packages")

 sys.executable = f"{venv_path}/bin/python"  # Adjust for Windows paths

 # If you have multiple Python versions and want to ensure the virtual environment uses a specific one